azhir-physicsx/DORA_VAE/README.md

     <a href="https://youtu.be/6evNqk0b-bQ"><img alt="youtube views" title="Subscribe to my YouTube channel" src="https://img.shields.io/youtube/views/6evNqk0b-bQ?logo=youtube&labelColor=ce4630&style=for-the-badge"/></a>
 </p>

 Note: We have recently found that Dora-VAE can specify tokens of any length during inference, even if this length has not been seen during training.
-The more tokens are used, the better the reconstruction effect will be.
+The more tokens are utilized, the better the reconstruction effect will be.
+This indicates that the decoder of Dora exhibits inference-time scalability, a capability that might be lacking in current VAEs based on volume representation.

 When conducting a comparison of the reconstruction performance with Dora-VAE, to ensure fairness, it would be highly appreciated if you could report the length of the latent code being used.
 This reported length is not just a numerical value; it represents the compression ratio of the VAE, which is a crucial factor that should not be overlooked during the evaluation of reconstruction capabilities.
 The compression ratio, in turn, has a direct bearing on the convergence speed, effectiveness, and cost of downstream diffusion training.
 ## ToDo